Human Rights in WA — 2025 action

 Immigrant Rights

 SB 5103.
 Expediting review of sentences when there exists a pending deportation proceeding.
 Speeds up petitions for pardons or clemency when there is an urgent need.
 Clarifies that applicants are eligible without regard to immigration status.
 Passed Senate and went to the House Community Safety Committee.
 Executive action was scheduled on March 31, but no action was taken.
-This bill is unlikely to move forward this year.
+This bill is not moving forward this year.

 Respecting differences in abilities

 SB 5179.
 Establishing a complaint process to address noncompliance with certain state education laws.
 Sets up a process to investigate and address complaints alleging willful noncompliance with state laws concerning civil rights, including harassment, intimidation, and bullying.
 This bill passed in the Senate and was sent to the House Committee on Education.
 It had a public hearing in the House Committee on Education on March 24.
-It has not been scheduled for executive session and may not be moving forward this year.
+This bill is not moving forward this year.

 Supporting indigenous communities/ dismantling structural racism

 SB 5374.
 Including tribal representation in certain transportation activities.
 Requires coordination with affected tribal governments to assess impact of plans on tribal areas.
 Adds tribal representative to a related Council and sets up a program to help tribes implement traffic safety strategies.
 This bill passed in the Senate and was sent to the House Local Government Committee, then referred to Committee on Transportation.
-Scheduled for executive action in the House Committee on Transportation on April 8.
+Passed by the House Committee on Transportation on April 8.
+This bill did not receive a vote on the House floor and will not move forward this year.

 Our stories